 - Article 9: the proper conduct of the auction is disrupted or likely to be disrupted

 Who is eligible to bid?

 Any ETS operator or aviation operator is eligible to apply for admission to bid in the auctions, and so are their parent, subsidiary or affiliate undertakings.
 In addition, investment firms and credit institutions, authorised and regulated under EU law, may apply for admission to bid.
-Prior to their admission, foreign companies have to appoint an authorised agent with a registered office within the Federal Republic of Germany, such as EEX’s clearing house ECC.
+Prior to their admission, foreign companies have to appoint an authorised agent with a registered office within the Federal Republic of Germany, such as EEX’s clearing house European Commodity Clearing (ECC).

 Operators can also form business groupings to bid as an agent on their behalf.
 Additionally, according to §13 of EEX’s Trading Conditions, any exchange participant can request another registered person to bid on his/her behalf.
 According to Art.
 6 (3) of the Auctioning Regulation, a registered person is a natural person established in the European Union.
 With respect to § 33 (4) of EEX’s Trading Conditions, the appointed intermediary is responsible for the customer’s eligibility and which needs to be confirmed by completion of the Eligibility Form.

 Furthermore, EU rules provide for an additional category (investment firm status), namely intermediaries that benefit from an exemption from the authorisation requirements in EU law and have been authorised under rules laid down in the Auctioning Regulation.
 For example, this is relevant for intermediaries such as fuel traders, so they could easily add allowances to the products they offer to ETS operators.

 Which "other intermediaries" can apply for bidding in the auctions aside from investment firms and credit institutions, and how can they obtain authorisation?